Skip to content

 How does S3 streaming reduce CloudWatch costs

-Retriever stores logs in S3 at a fraction of CloudWatch costs, then streams selected data to CloudWatch on-demand.
+Retriever offloads logs to your own S3 at a fraction of CloudWatch costs, then fetches selected data back to CloudWatch on-demand.

 Operations